MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 **Fixed**

 * Fix OutputFormat A8 when loading an image (path or stream) or converting a RAW image.
-* Fix OOM (Java heap space) when opening/closing several hundreds of MicroUI Images.
+* Fix OOM (Managed heap space) when opening/closing several hundreds of MicroUI Images.
 * Simulates the image data alignment.

 LLAPIs